akanadocs/docs-test/sp/database-maintenance.md

 #### Create partitions ####

-You would then create partitions, with the idea that each partition represents the deletion interval.
-In this example, you would be deleting data once a week and keeping a maximum of 8 weeks of data.
+You then create partitions, with the idea that each partition represents the deletion interval.
+In this example, you are deleting data once a week and keeping a maximum of 8 weeks of data.
 The dates must also be changed to match the current time.
 The names of the partitions are arbitrary, but are used by the cleanup script.

 ```
 ALTER TABLE MO_USAGE_NEXTHOP